Germany–United Kingdom relations: Occupation

-As part of the Yalta and Potsdam agreements, Britain took control of its own sector in occupied Germany.
+As part of the Yalta Agreement and Potsdam Agreement, Britain took control of its own sector in occupied Germany.
 It soon merged its sector with the American and French sectors, and that territory became the independent nation of West Germany in 1949.
 The British played a central role in the Nuremberg trials of major war criminals in 1946.
 In Berlin, the British, American, and French zones were joined into West Berlin, and the four occupying powers kept official control of the city until 1991.

 Much of Germany's industrial plant fell within the British zone and there was trepidation that rebuilding the old enemy's industrial powerhouse would eventually prove a danger to British security and compete with the battered British economy.
 One solution was to build up a strong, free trade union movement in Germany.
 Another was to rely primarily on American money, through the Marshall Plan, that modernised both the British and German economies, and reduced traditional barriers to trade and efficiency.
 It was Washington, not London, that pushed Germany and France to reconcile and join in the Schumann Plan of 1950 by which they agreed to pool their coal and steel industries.